vincentbavitz/obsidian-vox/README.md

 ## Roadmap

+#### Status Panel

+A status panel will provide information about which items are currently being transcribed, which are queued and any errors, incl. any further information.

 #### Templates

 Allowing users to build their own templates using shortcodes such as `{{ tags }}`, `{{ transcript }}`, `{{ category }}`.